 That's why salmon is hands-down my favorite fish to cook.
 It's fatty, so it's nice and forgiving if you overcook it by a minute or two, no papery, gritty-dry flakes of fish in sight.
 Then again, it's firm and hearty—those who enjoy sushi will love a seared sashimi-grade salmon that's still virtually raw and translucent in the center.
 Salmon is also well-suited to myriad cooking methods, from grilling to curing to poaching, broiling, pan-roasting, and even burger-fying.
 It likes rubs and marinades, but it also has a sweet, rich flavor that stands well on its own.
 Best of all, it's predictable, not just to cook with, but to serve—since salmon isn't a particularly fishy fish, it's rare to find someone who really dislikes it.

 In other words, this fish?
 It's a real people-pleaser.
+And we have loads of salmon recipes for you to try.
 Oh, and Seafood Watch recommends wild salmon as a "Best Choice" or "Good Alternative" (farmed salmon is a little more complicated; they suggest doing some research into where it comes from).
 But once you have your salmon preparation of choice (and we have a lot of them)...what should you serve it with?
 Honestly, I'm hard-pressed to think of foods that decidedly don't go well with this particular fish—pretty much all vegetables are a solid bet, and pilafs, couscous, or pasta all make easy carb-centric alternatives.
 But because salmon is on the sweet 'n' fatty side, I like to pair it with more tart or acidic dishes: anything dressed in vinegar or citrus is a good bet, but that's just the tip of the iceberg.
 Here are few of my favorites.